-We have reviewed the accompanying separate interim statement of financial position of Cleopatra Hospital S.A.E. as of 30 September 2020, and the related separate interim statements of profit or loss, comprehensive income, changes in equity and cash flows for the nine-months period then ended and a summary of the significant accounting policies and other explanatory notes.
-The management is responsible for the preparation and fair presentation of these separate interim financial statements in accordance with the Egyptian Accounting Standards.
-Our responsibility is to express a conclusion on these separate interim financial statements based on our limited review.
+We have audited the accompanying separate financial statements of Cleopatra Hospital Company "S.A.E." (the Company) which comprise the separate statement of financial position as at 31 December 2020 and the separate statements of profit or loss, comprehensive income, changes in equity and cash flows for the financial year then ended, and a summary of significant accounting policies and other explanatory notes.

+Management's responsibility for the separate financial statements